Once upon a time, people ate “food.” Then corporate farming got involved. They started using questionable methods to churn out more and more food.

 Organic is a somewhat useful term, but it doesn’t mean what most people think it means.
-And it doesn’t necessarily mean the same thing from one state. province or country to the next.
+And it sometimes means different things from one state. province or country to the next.

 What is organic?

-First of all, it’s important to understand what the organic label does and doesn’t mean:
+First of all, let’s look at what the organic label means:

 Organic food is produced by farmers who emphasize the use of renewable resources and the conservation of soil and water to enhance environmental quality for future generations.
 Organic meat, poultry, eggs, and dairy products come from animals that are given no antibiotics or growth hormones.
 Organic food is produced without using most conventional pesticides; fertilizers made with synthetic ingredients or sewage sludge; bioengineering; or ionizing radiation.
 Before a product can be labeled “organic,” a Government-approved certifier inspects the farm where the food is grown to make sure the farmer is following all the rules necessary to meet USDA organic standards.
 Companies that handle or process organic food before it gets to your local supermarket or restaurant must be certified, too.